Special affine representations for hyperbolic groups: Introduction

 \section{Introduction}

-Even though most discrete groups \cite{MR1408975} do not admit interesting isometric affine actions it is known that those acting sufficiently well on negatively curved spaces admit interesting ones \cite{MR578893} \cite{MR3309999} \cite{MR3069362}.
-Indeed, given a rank 1 Lie group $G$ and $X=G/P$ its symmetric space where $P$ stands for a minimal parabolic subgroup.
-A remarkable example can be constructed by taking the natural action of $G$ on its top degree forms with zero average, $\gO_0^\text{top}(X)$.
-This space carries a certain invariant quadratic form $Q'$ and a canonical $Q'$-proper cocycle $c$ associated to the extension:
+Even though most discrete groups do not admit interesting isometric affine actions on Hilbert spaces \cite{MR1408975} some of those acting sufficiently well on negatively curved spaces appear to have interesting ones \cite{MR578893} \cite{MR3309999} \cite{MR2328257}.
+Given a rank 1 Lie group $G$ and $X=G/P$ its symmetric space where $P$ stands for a minimal parabolic subgroup, a remarkable example can be constructed from the natural action of $G$ on its top degree forms with zero average, $\gO_0^\text{top}(X)$.
+This space can be endowed with a natural invariant quadratic form $Q'$ and a canonical proper cocycle (for the form $Q'$) associated to the extension:

-When $G=SO_o(n,1)$ or $SU(n,1)$ it was proved in \cite{MR245725} that this quadratic form is actually positive and the representation obtained might be seen as a \textit{limit of complementary series}.
+When $G=SO_o(n,1)$ or $SU(n,1)$ it was proved in \cite{MR245725} that this quadratic form is positive definite and the representation obtained might be seen as a limit of complementary series in an appropriate sense \cite{MR2328257}.
+As shown in \cite[Chap.
+5]{MR578893}, this representation have a particular role in cohomology theory of rank 1 Lie groups.

-As investigated in \cite{MR578893}, the cohomology of this representation appears to have a particular role in cohomology theory of rank 1 Lie groups.
-It also worth to be mentioned that a certain uniformly bounded deformation of this representation has non-vanishing cohomology even for the property (T) groups $Sp(n,1)$ with $n\ge 2$ \cite{Nishikawa:2020aa} .\\
+\begin{rem} In the case of rank 1 Lie groups with the Kazhdan property (T) \cite{MR2415834} such as $G=Sp(n,1)$ for $n\ge 2$, a Hilbert structure on $\gO_0^\text{top}(X)$ inducing a uniformly bounded representation of $G$ with non-trivial cohomology was built in \cite{Nishikawa:2020aa}. \end{rem}